MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 ## Recommended deployment

-We recommend to use a Source-to-Image deployment.
-Provide the URL to a git repository containing your code and `requirements.txt` or `requirements.yml`, then provide the Git URL when starting the Notebook.
+We recommend to use a Source-to-Image OpenShift deployments.
+Provide the URL to a git repository containing your code and `requirements.txt` or `requirements.yml` to install at build, then provide the Git URL when starting the Notebook.

+> **You will not be root user** once the container is started, so make sure to define all tools to install before build.

 ⚡ If you want to start a Notebook fast and do not mind of the persistence of your data choose the `Jupyter Notebook Quickstart` from the [DSRI services catalog](https://app.dsri.unimaas.nl:8443/console/catalog) web UI.